Questions? Call us today!

 If you are not buying Products or Services as a consumer then you must contract with us under our Business website terms and conditions of supply and should therefore return to our website to order as a business.

-By agreeing to these terms you are representing and warranting to us that you are a consumer and we reserve the right to terminate, without liability to us, any contract created by businesses who attempt to contract via these Consumer Terms.
+By agreeing to these terms you are representing and warranting to us that you are a consumer, and we reserve the right to terminate, without liability to us, any contract created by businesses who attempt to contract via these Consumer Terms.

-We amend these Consumer Terms from time to time as set out in clause 9.
+We amend these Consumer Terms from time to time as set out in clause 11.
 Every time you wish to order Products or Services, please check these Consumer Terms to ensure you understand the terms which will apply at that time.
-These Consumer Terms were most recently updated on 10th June 2021.
+These Consumer Terms were most recently updated on 1st January 2026.

 These Consumer Terms, and any Contract between us, are only in the English language.